How to Grill Skin-On Chicken – Perfect Every Time

 Sauces and Glazes

 Glazes are simply a barbecue sauce added while cooking meat.
 Sauces or glazes should be added at the end of the grilling.
 Why?
-If adding a glaze or a sauce to chicken too early, the crispy skin will absorb the liquid and get gummy and over direct heat it has a higher chance of burning.
-If you want really crispy chicken – then don’t add a glaze, just dip in sauce when you eat.
+If adding a glaze or a sauce to the chicken too early, the crispy skin will absorb the liquid and get gummy and over direct heat, it has a higher chance of burning.
+If you want really crispy chicken – then don’t add a glaze, just dip it in the sauce while you eat.

 Grilled chicken breast and legs over indirect heat with a BBQ glaze.